Chiara Sockel Renninger, CFP®

 While in college, Chiara was a member of Bucknell University’s Division I women’s basketball team and served as captain in her senior season.
 In high school, she broke Governor Mifflin’s all-time girls’ basketball scoring record, a record that she held for 19 years.
 The sport remains important to Chiara, and she continues be involved with her high school’s youth program as a volunteer coach.
 She enjoyed volunteer coaching Governor Mifflin’s high school girls’ basketball team, which won its way to the PIAA Final Four in 2011-2012.

 Outside of work, Chiara is involved with a number of charitable and community organizations.
 She is the founding member and steering committee chair for the Power of the Purse Fund in Berks County, which provides funding to help break the cycle of poverty by eliminating or addressing barriers for women who want to enter or re-enter the workforce.
-Since 2012, the fund gave back over $100,000 to organizations and programs that help local women and children.
-She also sits on the development committee and the board of directors for the Berks Conservancy, is past president of the board for Montessori Country Day School, a member of the finance committee for the LedgeRock Golf Club, and a member of the Greater Reading Chamber of Commerce’s Women2Women Advisor Council.
+Since 2012, the fund has given back over $250,000 to organizations and programs that help local women and children.
+She also sits on the development committee and the board of directors for the Berks Conservancy and is past president of the board for Montessori Country Day School.

 In 2014, Chiara was chosen from among 1,200 nominees to receive the Top 40 Under 40 award from InvestmentNews.
 Her award came in the “Leaders” category, which recognized individuals who bring innovative ideas to their firms, community and industry.